dimforge/ncollide/docs/collision_detection_pipeline.md

 \mathcal{B})$ at any time in the future as well.
-If the filter changes at some point (hence breaking this constancy), the method `.deferred_recompute_all_proximities()` must be called in order to inform the broad phase that it should be re-executed on all potential collision pairs already detected.
+If the filter changes at some point (hence breaking this constancy), the method `.deferred_recompute_all_proximities()` must be called in order to inform the broad phase that the (new) filter should be re-executed on all potential collision pairs already detected.
 The second closure `callback` passed at update-time is the bridge between the broad phase and the narrow phase: it will be called on each potential collision pair that has not been filtered out.

-Finally, a broad phase algorithm often being inherently incremental, keep in mind that `callback` will usually be called only once on each new potential contact pair created or removed as a consequence of filter change or objects being moved.
-Pairs unaffected by recent changes will usually **not** be re-reported.
+Finally, a broad phase algorithm being inherently incremental, the `callback` will usually be called only once on each new potential contact pair created or removed as a consequence of filter change or objects being moved.
+Pairs unaffected by recent changes will **not necessarily** be re-reported.

+### The Brute Force broad phase
+The `broad_phase::BruteForceBroadPhase` is the simplest broad phase with a
+$\mathcal{O}(n^2)$ time complexity.
+It should not be used for anything but debugging: if you suspect another broad phase implementation to have a bug, you may want to try the brute-force broad phase and compare its result with the other one.

 ### The DBVT broad phase

-The `broad_phase::DBVTBroadPhase` is based on a Dynamic Bounding Volume Tree (DBVT) to detect interferences.
-It implements the `BroadPhase` trait described above.
+The `broad_phase::DBVTBroadPhase` is based on a Dynamic Bounding Volume Tree (DBVT) to detect interferences with an average $\mathcal{O}(n \log(n))$ time complexity, or even $\mathcal{O}(1)$ if time coherence is high.
 The `partitioning::DBVT` structure itself is a proper binary tree that maps a bounding volume to the object it bounds on its leaves.
 Internal nodes only contain a bounding volume that spatially bounds all the leaves of the sub-tree it is root of.
 The following figure shows an example of tree that contains a set of brown objects with their red AABB.
 Note that, instead of the exact bounding volumes (red), the `DBVTBroadPhase` stores their loosened version (black):

 <center>
 ![dbvt](../img/AABB_tree_DBVT.svg)